FIRE IN THE WIND

 The wind of heaven is that which blows between a horse’s ears. ~Arabian Proverb

-Three generations will be offering, “To ride a horse is to ride the sky”, the relationship between horse and rider is all about ‘Balance.’
+Stephanie, assisted by Melanie Monge, offered, “To ride a horse is to ride the sky”, the relationship between horse and rider is all about ‘Balance.’
 It is necessary that the rider becomes ‘One with the Horse’, otherwise there is a rough ride ahead.
-Between the Horse. the Wind Spirits and the Ancient Ones brought forth in this ceremonial journey and crafting journey, we will bring back a wisdom and a song that will, like the windsong, be blown into rattles that we will be making.
+Between the Horse. the Wind Spirits and the Ancient Ones brought forth in this ceremonial journey and crafting journey, we brought back a wisdom and a song that will, like the windsong, be blown into rattles that we made.

 Rev. Elder Ceann-Iuil Stephanie Mills is Ordained within the Sagh ic –Tire Dhream Tradition and is a Director on the Board of the Sacred Circle of the Great Mystery Society as well as being the Chair of the US Chapter of the Society.
 She holds duties for the Elemental Guardianships within her tradition as well as leads the Water Bearers and co-leads the women’s Soul Gatherers Guardianship with Nikiah Seeds and she is one of the Green Mothers of Art-S-Wath.
 Stephanie is a Licensed Aoghair within the Ministry of the SCGM Society. she lives in Bellingham, WA